zachpino/sensor-service-ecology/week06/readme.md

 #### Browsing the API Data

-The [yearly ACS API](https://census.gov/data/developers/data-sets/acs-5year.html) offers many different way of learning about the data available within.
+The [5 year ACS API](https://census.gov/data/developers/data-sets/acs-5year.html) offers many different way of learning about the data available within.
 The page lays out four main, confusingly named presentations of the underlying data.

 	> Detail Tables : Actual raw datapoints, mostly pure counts, the most data at the highest specificity
 	> Subject Tables : The raw data points scaled up and converted into population percentages and averages